unnotedme/daily-challenges/README.md

 - #0 - the famous "fizz buzz"
 - #1 - is it an anagram?
 - #2 - the fibonacci sequence
+- #3 - is it a prime number?